borolya/MyStotify/README.md

 - **People Who Listen to This Track Also Listen To:** 10 recommendations related to each track.
 Based on collaborative filtering.

 ## Dataset
-The dataset can be found in [data.zip]().
+The dataset can be found by link in `attachments.txt`.
+You will get data.zip file.
 Please unzip it before running any program.
 The data is part of the [Million Songs Dataset (MSD)](http://millionsongdataset.com).
 The following components were used:

 - **Mapping Between Track IDs and Song IDs:** `p02_unique_tracks.txt`
   - A list of unique tracks with track_id, song_id, artist, and title.
 1,000,000 tracks were used.